elenosa/DigitalTech-RMIT/README.md

     https://github.com/elenosa/DigitalTech-RMIT

-You can clone the repo to your local machine:
+You can also clone the repo to your local machine:

     git clone https://github.com/elenosa/DigitalTech-RMIT